0xcert/framework/docs/guide/certification.md

 ## Explaining the process

+The result of the certification process are objects that allow third-party to verify the proof of existence, authenticity, and ownership of these digital assets without a middleman involvement.

+![0xcert framework](../assets/certification.svg)

 When creating an asset, we start preparing a digital structure of data represented by the asset.
-During this process, we create a cryptographic imprint based on the asset data.
-Such `imprint` represents a cryptographic proof of the asset data and should thus be saved on a public blockchain or similar distributed systems so that third parties are able to use it as a public asset proof.
-Based on it, they can verify the proof of existence, authenticity, and ownership of these digital assets without a middleman involvement.
-The process of creating an asset imprint from the asset data is called certification.
+During this process, we first create a cryptographic `imprint` based on the asset data.
+Such imprint represents a cryptographic proof of the asset data and should be saved on a public blockchain or similar distributed systems so that third parties are able to use it as a public asset proof.

-![0xcert framework](../assets/certification.svg)

 The original data of an asset is usually known only to the issuer and the owner of an asset.
 Both can reveal a specific part of the data to a third person anytime, while a third party can verify such data based on a publicly available `imprint`.
-For this purpose, the issuer or the owner creates an evidence file that contains the revealed data and other proofs needed for a third party to calculate the `imprint` once more.
+For this purpose, the issuer or the owner creates an `evidence` file that contains the revealed data and proofs needed for a third party to calculate the `imprint` once more.
 If the calculated imprint matches the publicly available imprint, it means that the revealed data indeed exists in the original data object.

-The process of certification is based on the [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) concept, a well-known mechanism in the world of cryptography.
+The process of certification is based on the [Binary Tree](https://en.wikipedia.org/wiki/Binary_tree) concept, a well-known mechanism in the world of cryptography.
 To create a cryptographic hash string, the 0xcert Framework employs the [sha256](https://en.wikipedia.org/wiki/SHA-2) algorithm.
 Within the framework, this complexity is hidden from the developer's interaction and available via simple functions provided by the API.
+See the [@0xcert/merkle](https://github.com/0xcert/framework/tree/master/packages/0xcert-merkle) and [@0xcert/cert](https://github.com/0xcert/framework/tree/master/packages/0xcert-cert) modules for the in-depth information about this algorithm.

+According to the [ERC-721 Metadata](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) standard, a token includes a URI which points to public token metadata JSON file.
+This JSON provides additional asset metadata information.
+0xcert protocol makes this mandatory and expects every token to provide that.
+The metadata file must provide information about the schema convention and should also point to the evidence file which allows a third-party to prove the values in the public metadata.
+We explain this further later in the chaper.

 ## Conventions